Lucas Rosenblatt

 PhD Candidate, Center for Responsible AI @NYU.

-I am a second year PhD candidate at NYU where I am advised by Julia Stoyanovich and work closely with Christoper Musco and Bill Howe (of UW).
-I am affiliated with the NYU Center for Responsible AI.
+I am a third year PhD candidate at NYU where I am advised by Julia Stoyanovich and work closely with Christoper Musco.
+At NYU, I am affiliated with the NYU Center for Responsible AI.
+I also work closely with Bill Howe (of UW) and with the Volitional AI Lab (also at UW).
 I am grateful to be supported by a NSF Graduate Research Fellowship.

-Broadly, my work aims to answer open questions on data privacy, algorithmic fairness and AI safety, with an eye towards improving society and doing social good.
+Broadly, my work aims to answer open questions on data privacy, algorithmic fairness, climate, AI with social impact, all with an eye towards doing social good.

 I was formerly a member of the Microsoft AI rotational program, working out of the New England Research and Development lab (and remotely during COVID!).
 In 2019 I graduated from Brown University, where I wrote a thesis about AI and self-data collection.